voltrue2/safe-lock/README.md

     // the lock operation has finished
 });
 /**
-* The above operation guarantees the order of operations from top to bottom
+* The above operations guarantee the order of operations from top to bottom
 * so the outcome state of targetArray is always: [ 'a', 'B', 'C' ] */
 ```